PopeyeURS/ulyssescaballes-mpv.config/README.md

 -- Paths to SOFA files
 local KEMAR_SOFA =  "C:/Users/<user_name>/AppData/Roaming/MPV/portable_config/scripts/sofalizer/KEMAR_HRTF.sofa.sofa"
 local SADIE_BRIR =  "C:/Users/<user_name>/AppData/Roaming/MPV/portable_config/scripts/sofalizer/SADIE_KEMAR_DFC_256_order_fir_48000.sofa"
-13. You may now double-click any media file on your PC, or run a CD, a DVD or a BluRay disc and MPV plays it with Enhanced Headset mode [F9] or Ultimate Cinema mode [F10] or Music Hall mode [F11] enabled.
+13. You may now double-click any media file on your PC, or run a CD, a DVD or a BluRay disc and MPV plays it with your choice of Enhanced Headset mode [F9] or Ultimate Cinema mode [F10] or Music Hall mode [F11] enabled.
 Enjoy the experience.

 ```
 %APPDATA%\mpv\portable_config\